li-xirong/jingwei/README.md

 # Jingwei #

-The Jingwei is an open-source testbed for evaluating methods for image tag assignment, tag refinement and tag-based image retrieval.
+Jingwei is an open-source testbed for evaluating methods for image tag assignment, tag refinement and tag-based image retrieval.
 It is developed as part of [our survey effort](http://arxiv.org/abs/1503.08248), aiming to provide a timely reflection of the state-of-the-art in the field.

 ## Methods implemented ##